levkovigor/freertos-template2/doc/README-flatsat.md

 ### Loading binaries built locally to the non-volatile memory

 It is recommended to flash the software to the SDRAM directly for development purposes.
 To test the binary and the bootloader on  the non-volatile memories, the images need to be written to the 1MB NOR-Flash chip.
 This is either possible with SAM-BA when interfacing the iOBC with a Windows PC and the ISIS SAM-BA application installed or by uploading the binary via RS232 (same communication line used for TMTC commanding).
 For remote deployment, only the second way is currently possible.
 A recent software version needs to be running to perform this step as well.
 Following general steps need to be taken:

 1. Transfer the file with to the \_bin folder of the remote OBSW folder with SFTP.
-It is recommended to use Filezilla for this.
+It is recommended to use FileZilla for this.
 It is possible to set common operations as favorites in Filezilla.

 2. Transfer the binary to the SD-Card first.
 The `tmtcclient` Python application